Ghos112/KYC-bypass/README.md

 ## ⚖️ Legal Disclaimer

-**PDF Ghost Protocol** is provided strictly for educational, research, and privacy-preservation purposes.
+**GhostScan Pro V3.7** is provided strictly for educational, research, and privacy-preservation purposes.

 The software is distributed **"as is"**, without any express or implied warranties, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.